Tramadol Addiction Treatment Programs

 Using a medication correctly because it is needed is not the same as an addiction.
 You may have a tramadol addiction if you display one or more identifying behaviors.
 The first sign is if you are using the drug for purposes other than originally prescribed.
 You should consider tramadol addiction treatment if you’re using more than the dosage prescribed by your physician.
 If you are doing these things and also resorting to desperate measures such as claiming that your pills were stolen, actually stealing pills, and obsessing over obtaining more of the drug, you need to seek assistance.

-If this sounds like you or someone you love, you should call our friendly, experienced, and knowledgeable associates at 1-888-439-3435 for information on effective tramadol rehab options.
+If this sounds like you or someone you love, you should call our friendly, experienced, and knowledgeable associates at 1-888-439-3435 Who Answers? for information on effective tramadol rehab options.
 Each call will be discreet and handled with respect.

 Help for Tramadol Addicts